HomeReal Estate10 Point checklist before Buying Property

 1. Property fitment in your budget

 The first step towards buying property is deciding your budget.
 Along with the budget, you need to decide property type.
-Once you are through with that decide that you will need a home loan or not.
+Once you are through with that decide whether you will need a home loan or not.
 Mostly bank or home financing companies will finance up to 85% cost of the property.
-The balance money you need to arrange on your own.
+The balance of money you need to arrange on your own.

 Also Read – How RERA website helps you for home buying?